Emory University Hospital

 Professional Development

 Residents are encouraged to participate in professional organizations during their residency year and will receive $75 for professional dues.
 Residents are encouraged to present research findings at a national meeting.
+The PGY2 resident will be provided $3500 for travel funds.

 Contact Info